Takasago, Hyōgo: Geography

-Akashi located in southern Hyōgo prefecture facing Harima Bay on the Seto Inland Sea.
+Takasago is located in southern Hyōgo prefecture facing Harima Bay on the Seto Inland Sea.
 Most of the city area is located in the alluvial plain formed on the west side of the mouth of the Kakogawa River, and the coastline is mostly reclaimed land.
 Tuffaceous rocky mountains are scattered throughout the city area, and the quarrying of these mountains since prehistoric times has resulted in a characteristic rocky landscape.